pandevim/dotfiles/README.md

 # What Do I Use?
-Here’s a list of what I’m using on my Arch Linux System:
+Here’s a list of what I’m using on my Arch GNU/Linux System:

 - WM:
 - GTK: